Amplus2/Adscript/SPEC.md

 are not natively implemented are "first-class values".

 Functions can be created using the `fn` function and called using a `list`:

+Defining functions this way is not implemented yet.

 ```adscript
 (fn [<parameters>] <return type> <body>)